pyeve/eve/docs/features.rst

 Restoring Soft Deleted Items
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Authorized PUT or PATCH requests made to a soft deleted document will restore
+PUT or PATCH requests made to a soft deleted document will restore it,
-it, setting ``_deleted`` to ``false`` in the database.
-The request must be made
+automatically setting ``_deleted`` to ``false`` in the database.
+Modifying the
+``_deleted`` field directly is not necessary (or allowed).
+For example, using
+PATCH requests, only the fields to be changed in the restored version would be
+specified, or an empty request would be made to restore the document as is.
+The
-with proper authorization for write permission to the soft deleted document or
+request must be made with proper authorization for write permission to the soft
-it will be refused.
+deleted document or it will be refused.

 Versioning
 ~~~~~~~~~~